christianbayer/image-uploader/README.md

 # Image-Uploader
 Image-Uploader is a simple jQuery Drag & Drop Image Uploader plugin made to be used in forms, without AJAX.

+## Important notice
+This plugin uses the [DataTransfer API](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/DataTransfer).
+Therefore, is not a Cross Browser solution.
+Everything works fine on Chrome, though.
+See #3 for more details.
+If this is not a problem to you, feel free to enjoy the plugin.

 ## Demo
 [Demo page here](https://christianbayer.github.io/image-uploader/)